fedenunez/tulp/README.md

-# TULP: TULP Understands Language Promptly
+# TULP: TULP Understands Language Promptly | v2.0

-A command line tool, in the best essence of POSIX tooling, that will help you to **process**, **filter**, and **create** data in this new Artificial Intelligence world, backed by chatGPT.
+A command line tool, in the best essence of POSIX tooling, that will help you to **process**, **filter**, and **create** data in this new Artificial Intelligence world, now with enhanced capabilities to utilize various AI APIs including groq, ollama, anthropic, and gemini.

-TULP allows you to harness the power of chatGPT by piping standard input content directly to chatGPT, getting the answer back on the shell.
+TULP allows you to harness the power of multiple AI models by piping standard input content directly to these models, getting the answer back on the shell.

 [![tulp demo video](https://markdown-videos.deta.dev/youtube/mHAvlRXXp6I)](https://www.youtube.com/watch?v=mHAvlRXXp6I)